 4.12 As stated in Policy JNP1 above the design of new housing development is of high importance to residents of the parishes.
-It is acknowledged that most of the new housing development likely to come forward in the parishes will be in the Sustainable Urban Extension (SUE) and that this has outline permission granted under 3PL/ 2011/0805/O. It is well documented in responses to the consultation on the planning application and previously on the production of the Thetford Area Action Plan (TAAP) that residents have long held concerns about the potential to successfully integrate the new development with that in the existing parishes without creating two very different communities.
+Policy JNP2 addresses this important matter.
+Its first paragraph refers to new residential proposals generally within the Plan area.
+Its second paragraph refers specifically to the SUE.
+It is acknowledged that most of the new housing development likely to come forward in the parishes will be in the Sustainable Urban Extension (SUE) and that this has outline permission granted under 3PL/2011/0805/O. It is well documented in responses to the consultation on the planning application and previously on the production of the Thetford Area Action Plan (TAAP) that residents have long held concerns about the potential to successfully integrate the new development with that in the existing parishes without creating two very different communities.
 Therefore, notwithstanding the approved density and phasing plan, any opportunity for the density of the new development to more closely resemble, either in full or in part, that of the existing settlements should be examined carefully with an emphasis on a gentle transition where urban and rural characters meet.

-Enhancing village gateways and protecting local landscape character
+Enhancing Village Gateways and protecting local Landscape character